gorodnichy/iTrack-covid/README.md

  See also:
- - https://ivi-m.github.io/R-Ottawa/101.html:  R101 - Learning R together (Lunch and Learn), where we shown how to  built iTrack COVID from scratch , using R.
+ - https://ivi-m.github.io/R-Ottawa/101.html:  R101 - Learning R together (Lunch and Learn), where we shown how to  build iTrack COVID App from scratch using R.